makrai/notes/ray-22-mustard++.md

 * we also add sarcasm type as metadata which [c]ould give an understanding of what kind of information/modality is required to improve sarcasm detection
   * Propositional, Embedded, Like-Prefixed and Illocutionary (Camp, 2012)
   * Propositional sarcasm needs context information to be able to detect whether it’s sarcasm or not. “your plan sounds fantastic!”
       (Zvolenszky, 2012)
   * Embedded sarcasm has an embedded incongruity within the utterance; thus, the text itself is sufficient to detect sarcasm
     * For example: “It’s so much fun working at 2 am at night”
   * Like [mintha]-prefixed sarcasm: a like-phrase to show the incongruity of the argument being said, for example, “Like you care” (Joshi+ 2017)
   * Illocutionary sarcasm is a type of sarcasm that bears the sarcasm in the non-textual cues, and the text is often the opposite of the attitude captured in the audio or video modality
-    * eg by Zvolenszky (2012): rolling eyes while saying ”Yeah right” being a
+    * eg by Zvolenszky (2012): rolling eyes while saying ”Yeah right”
 * Figure 1 is a sample in MUStARD++ with the labels and metadata information
   * transcription of the sarcastic utterance, and the text in the yellow bubbles
   * the contextual sentences transcribed from the contextual video frames.
 The